-Apple’s flagship wearable has released annually since it first put smartwatches on the map in 2015, gradually gaining key new features such as cellular support, heart tracking and an always-on display.
-And while we’re a ways out from the Apple Watch 6’s expected fall release, we’re already seeing some interesting rumors that could point to some significant leaps forward for Apple’s wearable.
+The Apple Watch has gradually gained key new features such as cellular support, ECG tracking, a built-in compass and an always-on display.
+Now, we’re seeing some interesting rumors that could point to even greater leaps forward for Apple’s wearable in 2020.

 Here’s everything we know so far about the Apple Watch 6, including the watch’s rumored release date, price and features.

-Like clockwork, the latest Apple Watch has launched every September since the debut of the Series 1 and Series 2 models in 2016.
-We normally would expect that trend to continue in 2020, with the Apple Watch 6 likely debuting alongside the iPhone 12 this September, but this year is unlike any other.
+A new Apple Watch has been announced every September since the debut of the Series 1 and Series 2 models in 2016.
+We would expect that trend to continue in 2020, with the Apple Watch 6 likely debuting alongside the iPhone 12, but this year the world is facing unprecedented obstacles.

 The Apple Watch 5 currently starts at $399 for the GPS only model, and $499 for the GPS + cellular variation.
 Apple has employed this pricing structure for several years now, so we don’t expect it to change much for the Apple Watch 6.

 What’s less clear is what will happen to the lower end of Apple’s watch lineup.
 The Apple Watch Series 3 currently sits as Apple’s budget option, starting at $199 for GPS and $299 for cellular.
 It’s possible that the Series 3 will get an even steeper price cut with the Apple Watch 6 replacing the Series 5.
 Alternatively, Apple could keep the Series 5 around at a lower price, adding it to our list of the best cheap smartwatches.

-Optical sensor: The Apple Watch 6 also could drop one of the wearable’s most defining features: the Digital Crown.
-A newly discovered Apple Patent shows a design for an on-body optical sensor, which would sit flush with the watch case and eliminate the need for a protruding physical button.
+The Apple Watch 6 could drop one of the wearable’s most defining features: the Digital Crown.
+A patent shows a design for an on-body optical sensor, which would sit flush with the watch case and eliminate the need for a protruding physical button.

 While this change would take some getting used to for longtime Apple Watch users, it could lead to a sleeker Apple Watch 6, and may even reduce the likelihood that you’ll perform accidental inputs while putting clothes on or working out.
 There’s no telling if this feature will arrive in time for the Apple Watch 6 (or any Apple Watch at all), but it would be a significant change, similar to Apple dropping the home button in 2017’s iPhone X.